 Volunteering abroad used to be a long term commitment for a highly qualified few.
 Today, opportunities have opened up for people of all skill levels, in virtually every country in the world.

-Over 50s volunteering vacations guide
+Over 50s volunteering abroad guide

 Let’s start by defining what we mean by an over 50s volunteering vacation.
 This is not a trip exclusively for people who have passed their 50th birthday.
 It’s not a ‘soft option’ either, or a watered-down version of the volunteering that strapping 18 year olds on gap years do.
 It’s simply a volunteering vacation that might suit someone who is a little older, but also a little wiser, too, playing to their strengths while respecting their limitations (if they have any, that is).